marketing-factory/typo3_prometheus/PrometheusDocker/README.md

          - targets: [ 'www.example.org' ]
 ```

-Now we can start our docker swarm stack by issuing the following commands on our commandline from inside our
+Now you can start our docker swarm stack by issuing the following commands on our commandline from inside our
 configuration directory `/opt/PrometheusDocker`:

 `~ $ docker swarm init`

 `~ $ docker stack deploy -c docker-compose.yml prometheus`

-Now it should only take a couple of seconds till we have access to the Grafana Frontend via browser at
+Now it should only take a couple of seconds till you have access to the Grafana Frontend via browser at
 `https://www.example.org:4433`.
-Once you've opened the page and entered your credentials you've generated above, we can
+Once you've opened the page and entered your credentials you've generated above, you can
 finish the configuration by setting up a datasource for the Grafana Frontend and adding our TYPO3 dashboard for
 displaying the metrics.

 ### Configuring Grafana

-To start the configuration, we need to login to Grafana.
-You can open the Login page with the following Url:
+To start the configuration, you need to login to Grafana.
+You can open the login page with the following url:
-`https://www.example.org:4433/login` and login with the user `admin` and password `foobar`:
+`https://www.example.org:4433/login` and login with the user `admin` and the password you configured above:

 ![Login](img/01_login.png?raw=true "Login")